Purim was the other day. You often see it referred to as the Jewish Halloween or

 What does this have to do with comic books?

 I can’t think of Purim without thinking of Magilla Gorilla.
-While it wasn’t a standout among Hanna-Barbera fare, you probably remember it if you grew up in the ’60s or ’70s watching Saturday-morning cartoons: The big ape — Magilla Gorilla, gorilla for sale — would languish in the pet-store window, get adopted, hijinks would ensue, and he’d end up back there by the end of the episode.
+While it may not have been a standout among Hanna-Barbera fare, you probably remember it if you grew up in the ’60s or ’70s like I did watching Saturday-morning and syndicated after-school cartoons: The big ape — Magilla Gorilla, gorilla for sale — would languish in the pet-store window, get adopted, cause or at least participate in zany hijinks, and end up back at the shop.

-Related: The ’Vision Thing Big Pink The Wide Worlds of Schwartz
+Related: The ’Vision Thing • Big Pink • The Weird Worlds of Schwartz

 No comments: